haxsaw/actuator/Tutorial.md

 It's also worth noting in the two different methods used to set Vars on namespace model roles or containers.
 In the first method, Vars can be set using the keyword argument "variables"; the value must be an iterable (list) of Var objects to set on the role.
 In the second method, Vars are added to a role container with the add_variable() method, which takes an arbitrary number of Var objects when called, separated by ','.
 The add_variable() method has a return value of the component the method was invoked on, and hence the value of VarExample.grid is still the MultiRole instance.

 ### Variable setting and overrides
+Vars don't have to be defined when the namespace model class is defined; they can specified as having an empty value (*None* in Python), and that value can be provided later.

+There are two ways to supply a missing Var value:
+- The add_variables() method can be used to supply a Var to a role, role container, or model instance after the model has been defined.
+This is a "destructive" call in that if another Var with the same name (same first parameter value) already exists on the object, it will be replaced with the Var object in the add_variables() call.
+- The add_override() method is similar to add_variables() in that it allows a new Var to be supplied after a model instance has been created, but unlike add_variables(), it saves the Var in an "override" area which is searched first when a variable name is required, leaving the original Var in tact.
+The override can be subsequently cleared out and any original Var values will then be visible.

 ## <a name="configmodels">Configuration models</a>